-In February earlier this year a very interesting research paper was published which summarised an expert panel discussion held at the International Scientific Association for Probiotics and Prebiotics (ISAPP) Annual Meeting in Washington DC in May 20151.
-We've summarised their conclusions, as well as touch on the wider debate of whether prebiotics increase 'bad' as well as 'good' bacteria in the gut.
+Recently a very interesting research paper was published, which summarised an expert panel discussion held at the International Scientific Association for Probiotics and Prebiotics (ISAPP) Annual Meeting in May 20151.
+In this article, we consolidate their conclusions, as well as touch on the wider debate of whether prebiotics increase 'bad' as well as 'good' bacteria in the gut.

-The ISAPP discussion centred on the definition of a prebiotic, (You can read more on 'What are prebiotics').
-As is common in any field of work, as time progresses bringing with it new knowledge, definitions evolve.
-The publication is a nice example of this.
+The ISAPP discussion centred on the definition of a prebiotic.
+(You can read more in our article 'What are prebiotics?').
+As is common in any field of work, as time progresses and new knowledge emerges, definitions evolve.
+This discussion is a nice example of this.
 It describes how the term ‘prebiotic’ in relation to the gut microbiome was coined twenty years ago and since then various organisations have put forward their stance on what a prebiotic actually is.
-These definitions have included referring to prebiotics as non-digestible carbohydrates, which initiate changes in the composition of the gut microbiome, and selectively feed friendly bacteria, and in most cases prebiotics are thought to have a positive overall impact on gut health, you can read more on 'The Microbiome'.
+These definitions have included referring to prebiotics as non-digestible carbohydrates which initiate changes in the composition of the gut microbiome and selectively feed friendly bacteria, and in most cases prebiotics are thought to have a positive overall impact on gut health, you can read more in 'The Microbiome'.
 Fructooligosaccharides (FOS) is a type of prebiotic, and generally the most commonly found type of prebiotic in supplements in the UK and worldwide.

-The paper does not aim to correct any of these definitions with a final and conclusive new definition of a prebiotic; instead it points out that with recent advances in research bringing better techniques for scientists to identify and measure microorganisms, we can now see more comprehensively the changes that take place in the gut microflora, when prebiotics are eaten, and this means that we should be more open to the possibilities of what a prebiotic is.
+The paper does not aim to correct any of these definitions with a final and conclusive new definition of a prebiotic.
+Instead, it points out that with recent advances in research bringing better techniques for scientists to identify and measure microorganisms, we can now see more comprehensively the changes that take place in the gut microflora, when prebiotics are consumed.

 Over the years, we have encountered the question of "Does FOS feed pathogens?".
-When we use the well accepted and most widely used definition of a prebiotic, (that a probiotic selectively supports the growth of friendly bacteria), by definition, the answer to the question is 'no'.
+When we use the well accepted and most widely used definition of a prebiotic, (that they selectively support the growth of friendly bacteria), then by definition, the answer to the question is 'no'.
 Using this definition prebiotics will not feed bad bacteria.
-In light of this publication however, we are taking a fresh look at that definition, and how this might change the way we respond to the question.
+However, in light of this publication, we are having to take a fresh look at this definition, and how this might change the way we respond to the question.

 Let’s now look at the negative stories which have circulated in the industry surrounding prebiotics.
 Generally these reports tend to be along the lines of ‘FOS feeds pathogens’ with not much further explanation of how this statement is backed up by research, or what it could mean in the context of health.
-It is tempting to assume this must be a 'bad' thing, and unfortunately this haste has led some to turn against FOS but let's look at this in more detail.
+It is, therefore, tempting to assume this must be a 'bad' thing, and unfortunately this haste has led some to turn against FOS but let's look at this in more detail.